Stone Cold Crazy

 "Stone Cold Crazy" is a song written and performed by British rock band Queen for their 1974 album Sheer Heart Attack.
-The song is the eighth track on the album.
+It is a rare, early example of all four members sharing a writing credit.
+(The band did not formally credit themselves entirely until 1986.)
 Although the song was not released as a single at the time, it was performed live at almost every Queen concert from 1974 to 1978.
-"Stone Cold Crazy" is included on the band's 1992 compilation album, Classic Queen.
+"Stone Cold Crazy" is included on the band's 1992 compilation album, Classic Queen and was released as a promo single in that year by Hollywood Records.

 Sound

 "Stone Cold Crazy" is known for its fast tempo and heavy distortion, thus being a precursor to speed metal.
-Music magazine Q described "Stone Cold Crazy" as "thrash metal before the term was invented".
+Music magazine Q described "Stone Cold Crazy" as "thrash metal before the term was invented", although this was not the first song in the style of "proto-thrash", with Deep Purple's "Hard Lovin' Man" predating it by four years.
 In 2009, it was named the 38th best hard rock song of all time by VH1.

 DRUM! called it an "early blisteringly fast song", describing Taylor's performance as "straight-up punk-rock drumming. [...]
 In essence, Taylor's groove is a double-stroke roll split between his bass drum and snare drum with some cool accents played on his crash cymbals.
 Taylor later re-enters with a dramatic and decidedly non-punk fill to restart the groove."